-1. The [contracting office] proposes to purchase under contract number, [describe item] .
-The total estimated cost of this acquisition is 2.
-The product or service is to be used by [describe the entity(ies) that are the intended user(s) of the product or service].
-3. The contracting officer recommends conducting the acquisition using the following procedure, which, given this determination, is authorized by section 886 of Public Law 110-181, as amended by section 842 of Public Law 112-239 and section 886 of Public Law 114-92: [Select one of the following:] Provide a preference for products or services from Afghanistan.
-Limit competition to products or services from Afghanistan.
-Use procedures other than competitive procedures to award a contract to a particular source or sources from Afghanistan.
+determination, is authorized by section 886 of Public Law 110-181, as amended by section 842 of Public Law 112-23 and section 886 of Public Law 114-92: [Select one of the following:] Provide a preference for products or services from Afghanistan.
+Limit competition to products or services from Afghanistan Use procedures other than competitive procedures to award 1.
+The [contracting office] proposes to purchase under contract number, [describe item] .
+The total estimated cost of this acquisition is acquisition using the following procedure, which, given thi determination, is authorized by section 886 of Public Law 110-181, as amended by section 842 of Public Law 112-23 and section 886 of Public Law 114-92: [Select one of the following:] Provide a preference for products or services from Afghanistan.
+Limit competition to products or services from Afghanistan Use procedures other than competitive procedures to award 2. entity(ies) that are the intended user(s) of the product or 3. acquisition using the following procedure, which, given this determination, is authorized by section 886 of Public Law 110-181, as amended by section 842 of Public Law 112-239 and section 886 of Public Law 114-92: [Select one of the following:] Provide a preference for products or services from

 4. To implement the recommended procedure, the solicitation will contain [title and number of the applicable provision and/or clause prescribed at DFARS 225.7703-4 ] .
 5. The proposed acquisition will provide a stable source of jobs in Afghanistan because 6.
 The proposed use of other than full and open competition is necessary to provide this stable source of jobs in Afghanistan.
 7. The proposed use of other than full and open competition will not adversely affect military operations or stability operations in Afghanistan, because This is the opinion of the [title of the official responsible for operations in the area involved] .
 8. The proposed use of other than full and open competition will not adversely affect the United States industrial base.
-9. [If a preference will be provided for products or services from Afghanistan, or if competition will be limited to products or services from Afghanistan, include- (1) A description of efforts made to ensure that offers are solicited from as many potential sources as is practicable; and (2) Whether a notice was or will be publicized as required by FAR Subpart 5.2 and, if not, which exception in FAR 5.202 applies.] or - (1) A description of the market research conducted in accordance with FAR part 10 and the results; or a statement of the reason market research was not conducted; (2) A listing of the sources, if any, that expressed, in writing, an interest in the acquisition; (3) A demonstration that the proposed contractor's unique qualifications require the use of a noncompetitive acquisition; and (4) A certification by the contracting officer that the information in paragraphs (1) through (3) above is accurate and complete to the best of the contracting officer's knowledge and belief.]
-Determination I hereby determine that it is in the national security interest of the United States to use the acquisition procedure described above, because the procedure is necessary to provide a stable source of jobs in Afghanistan and it will
+9. [If a preference will be provided for products or services from Afghanistan, or if competition will be limited to products or services from Afghanistan, include- (1) A description of efforts made to ensure that offers are solicited from as many potential sources as is practicable; and (2) Whether a notice was or will be publicized as required by FAR Subpart 5.2 and, if not, which exception in FAR 5.202 applies.] - or - [If procedures other than competitive procedures will be used to award a contract to a particular source or sources from Afghanistan, include- (1) A description of the market research conducted in accordance with FAR part 10 and the results; or a statement of the reason market research was not conducted; (2) A listing of the sources, if any, that expressed, in writing, an interest in the acquisition; (3) A demonstration that the proposed contractor's unique qualifications require the use of a noncompetitive acquisition, or an explanation of the other reasons for use of a noncompetitive acquisition; and (4) A certification by the contracting officer that the information in paragraphs (1) through (3) above is accurate and complete to the best of the contracting officer's knowledge and belief.]
+Determination I hereby determine that it is in the national security interest of the United States to use the acquisition procedure described above, because the procedure is necessary to provide a stable source of jobs in Afghanistan and it will not adversely affect (1) Operations in Afghanistan or (2) the United States industrial base.